 One of the biggest changes to the health care system is the implementation of a nationwide Open Enrollment Period .

-As with Medicare, insurance companies now only accept applications for new and continuing health coverage at a specified time of year (Nevada accepts year round enrollment but you must wait 90 days before you are covered).
+As with Medicare, insurance companies now only accept applications for new and continuing health coverage at a specified time of year.

 During this time, you can enroll or change your plan for the upcoming year.
 To better help prepare, consider your health care needs such as doctor choices, prescriptions you take, as well as premium and deductible affordability.